-The resulting ephemeris diverges in R.A. from that calculated at Copenhagen; thus interpolation for April 20 gives α 10h.
+The resulting ephemeris diverges in R.A. from that calculated at Copenhagen; thus interpolation for April 20 gives $\alpha$ 10h.
 3m.
-58s., and $\delta - 7^{\circ}$ 38°0'; the Copenhagen position being α 10h.
+58s., and $\delta-7^{\circ}$ 38·0'; the Copenhagen position being $\alpha$ 10h.
 2m.
-41s., and $\delta - 7^{\circ}$ 34°0'.
+41s., and $\delta-7^{\circ}$ 34·0'.

 The comet was observed at the Hill Observatory, Sidmouth, on April 8.
-It was then very diffuse and faint, in approx. position at 9h.
-27·1m.
-G.M.T., $\alpha = 9h.$ 39m.
-51s., $\delta = -3^{\circ}$ 54·9', very nearly midway in Right Ascension between the positions given by the two ephemerides.
+It was then very diffuse and faint, in approx. position at 9h. $27 \cdot \text{Im}$ .
+G.M.T., $\alpha = 9h$ .
+39m.
+51s., $\delta = -3^{\circ} 54 \cdot 9'$ , very nearly midway in Right Ascension between the positions given by the two ephemerides.

-SOLAR RADIATION .- Mr. R. S. Whipple's paper on instruments for the measurement of solar radiation, read before the Optical Society of London on March 11, contains an account of all the most important forms of instrument, from the Campbell sunshine recorder and the black bulb in vacuo, to the registering standard water flow pyrheliometer of the Smith-sonian Institution.
+SOLAR RADIATION.-Mr. R. S. Whipple's paper on instruments for the measurement of solar radiation, read before the Optical Society of London on March II, contains an account of all the most important forms of instrument, from the Campbell sunshine recorder and the black bulb in vacuo, to the registering standard water flow pyrheliometer of the Smith-sonian Institution.
 Of these instruments the Campbell sunshine recorder still holds its own as one of the most accurate means of measuring the duration of sunshine, while the black bulb in vacuo, the readings of which have been recorded so many million times by patient observers, is now thoroughly dis-At the International Meteorological Concredited. gress in 1905 the Ångström pyrheliometer was adopted as the standard instrument for the measurement of the intensity of solar radiation.
 In this instrument one of two similar metal strips is heated by the radiation to be measured, the other by an electric current sent through it.
 Equality of heating is secured by two thermo-junctions behind the strips, the necessary heating current is read, and the rate of supply of energy calculated.
 According to the most trustworthy measurements made under conditions more favourable to accurate observation than our climate permits, the earth receives from the sun, on the average, 0.032 calories per square centimetre per second.

-PROPER MOTION OF THE ORION NEBULA.-M. J. Comas Solà has obtained direct evidence that the annual proper motion of the great nebula is about 0.025'' by stereoscopic comparison of photographs.
+Proper Motion of the Orion Nebula.-M. J. Comas Solà has obtained direct evidence that the annual proper motion of the great nebula is about 0.025" by stereoscopic comparison of photographs.
 The near by small nebula, A.G.C.
 1977, shows equal motion, but in the opposite direction, and it is considered to be in orbital relation with the first.

-THE SYSTEM OF λ TAURI.-Prof. F. Schlesinger has found that λ Tauri most probably involves three main bodies, only one being bright enough to yield a spectrum (Publications, Allegheny Observatory, iii, 20).
+The System of $\lambda$ Tauri.-Prof. F. Schlesinger has found that $\lambda$ Tauri most probably involves three main bodies, only one being bright enough to yield a spectrum (Publications, Allegheny Observatory, iii., 20).
 Partial eclipses at intervals of four days result from the revolution of a less massive satellite, whence also arises the chief oscillation of the spectrum lines, but a second more remote and smaller body betrays its existence and period of 34.6 days in a superposed secondary oscillation revealed by the residuals.
-The respective masses are largely conjectural; on certain assumptions they would be 2.5, 1.0, and 0.4 solar, and the distances from the centroid of the first two 3.2, 8.0, and 50.0 millions of kilometres.
-The great range of velocity (56.18 km.) found by Prof. Schlesinger, associated as it is with a spectrum of early, though somewhat peculiar, type, has an important significance in relation to some of the suggested explanations of the tardy motions of isolated helium stars.
+The respective masses are largely conjectural; on certain assumptions they would be 2.5, 1.0, and 0.4 solar, and the distances from the centroid of the first two 3.2, 8.0, and 500 millions of kilometres.
+The great range of velocity (56.18 km.) found by Prof. Schlesinger, asso-